Data platform intelligence with full-stack context.

-Agentic analytics, reconciled metrics, and safe change plans powered by a unified knowledge graph.
+Agentic analytics, reconciled metrics, and safe change plans.
+All built on a live knowledge graph of your entire data platform.

 For Platform & Data Engineers